-Speaking and Listening Presentation of Knowledge and Ideas Торіс Standards SL.3.4 Report on a topic or text, tell a story, or recount and experience with appropriate fact and relevant, descriptive details, speaking clearly at an understandable pace.
+Strand Speaking and Listening Topic Presentation of Knowledge and Ideas Standards SL.3.4 Report on a topic or text, tell a story, or recount and experience with appropriate fact and relevant, descriptive details, speaking clearly at an understandable pace.
 SL.3.5 Create engaging audio recordings of stories or poems that demonstrate fluid reading at an understandable pace; add visual displays when appropriate to emphasize or enhance certain facts or details.
 SL.3.6 Speak in complete sentences when appropriate to task and situation in order to provide requested detail or clarification.

+In the previous grade level, students were expected to tell stories or recount experiences with appropriate facts and details.
+They were expected to create audio recordings, adding visual displays to clarify information when appropriate.
+They also were expected to produce complete sentences in order to provide requested details or clarification.

-Content E to produce complete sentences in order to provide requested details or clarification.
-Iaborations The big idea of the topic Presentation of Knowledge and Ideas is understanding that effective speakers report and respond in wa appropriate to the task when conveying information.
+The big idea of the topic Presentation of Knowledge and Ideas is understanding that effective speakers report and respond in ways appropriate to the task when conveying information.

 They also make choices regarding pacing and the use of formal and informal language when making audio recordings.
-Students sh be able to use these recordings to evaluate their own speaking and listening, both critically and reflectively.
+Students should be able to use these recordings to evaluate their own speaking and listening, both critically and reflectively.
 Proficient speakers make deliberate choices regarding language, content, and media to capture and maintain the audience in order to convey their message.
-They also be able to deliberate e to the task when conveying information. make choices regarding pacing and the use of formal and informal language when making audio recordings.
-Students should use these recordings to evaluate their own speaking and listening, both critically and reflectively.
-Proficient speakers make choices regarding language, content, and media to capture and maintain the audience in order to convey their message.
-They also be able to deliberate Students s e to the task when conveying information. make choices regarding pacing and the use of formal and informal language when making audio recordings.
-Students should use these recordings to evaluate their own speaking and listening, both critically and reflectively.
-Proficient speakers make
+Students should be able to make these deliberate choices regarding the addition of visual media in presentations in order to point out the significance of key details in the presentation.

+In the next grade level, students are expected to report on a topic, tell a story, or recount an experience using appropriate facts and details and to speak clearly at an understandable pace.
+Students are also expected to add audio recordings and visual displays to presentations to enhance the development of the main idea and themes and to know when to use formal English versus the appropriateness of using informal register for various tasks and situations.